Blogs

 The anode has a longer lead and is usually rounded, while the cathode is shorter and is filed down flat.
 The anode is the side where the current flows into the LED, while the cathode is where the current flows out.

-Additionally, the longevity of LED bulbs is exceptional, making them great solutions for residential and commercial spaces, with far greater advantages compared to conventional lighting solutions.
+Additionally, the longevity of LED bulbs is exceptional, making them great solutions for residential and commercial spaces, with far more significant advantages compared to conventional lighting solutions.

 LED lights typically last anywhere from 50,000 to 100,000 hours, making their lifetimes more than two times greater than that of incandescent, halogen and sodium vapour light.